Digital Ocean: Starfish

-Manta 500EN EtherTalk Wireless Station with AAUI Connection

-Manta 10BaseT
+Manta

-Wireless network connections at full ethernet speeds.
+The Manta product lines include the Manta 500EN EtherTalk Wireless Station with AAUI Connection, and the Manta 10BaseT which allows Wireless network connections at full Ethernet speeds.

 Grouper Line

 The Grouper line of products were networking devices that used spread-spectrum radio waves to communicate.
 Groupers could be attached to any PowerBook or used freestanding with any desktop Mac.
 Placing one Grouper on a wired network would have it serve as a hub for up to 15 other wireless Groupers.
 Keeping with Digital Ocean's theme, the collection of networked computers was called a school.
 Wireless devices could access the Grouper-enabled network from within a 250-foot distance indoors to an 800-foot distance outdoors, and the Grouper only used one-sixtieth the power of other comparable wireless devices.